-Employees 55 years old or over can voluntarily retire early without approval providing that they elect to absorb the strain on the fund costs by taking a reduced pension.
-In this situation they would set out their intention to retire early/resign in writing to their manager and Human Resources by providing their normal notice period.
+Employees 55 years old or over can voluntarily retire early without approval as their benefits are actuarially reduced to take into account the early payment (and there is therefore no strain on the fund).

+In this situation they would set out their intention to retire early / resign in writing to their manager and Human Resources by providing their normal notice period.
 The line manager would then manage this through our leavers process and Human Resources will notify Tayside Pension Fund of an employee's retirement and forward on the necessary paperwork.